 What is OneSearch?

-OneSearch is a simple and fast search engine that allows you to search simultaneously for books, articles, and more.
-OneSearch brings together the article-level content of a large selection of our subscribed e-journals and databases, our library catalog, OSCAR, and our digital library collections in a single search interface.
+OneSearch is a search engine that allows you to search simultaneously for books, articles, and more available at SCU Library within many of our databases, library catalog, and digital library collections in a single search interface.
+It can be a good starting point for interdisciplinary research, which you then might augment with some discipline-specific databases.
+Access OneSearch directly on the Library homepage.